dasarpai/old.dasarpai.github.io/_draft/DS/Done/2023-04-27-Types-of-Machine-Learning.md

 - Pretext tasks: Pretext tasks are a general category of self-supervised learning methods that involve training a neural network to perform a specific task that is not the ultimate task of interest, but is related to it.
 For example, a network may be trained to predict the rotation or colorization of an image and then fine-tuned on a downstream task such as image classification.

+### Shot Learning

-### 15. Zero-shot learning
+#### 15. Zero-shot learning
 Zero-shot learning is a machine learning technique that allows a model to recognize and classify objects that it has never seen before.
 In zero-shot learning, the model is trained on a set of classes but is expected to recognize and classify instances of new classes that were not part of the training set.
 This is achieved by learning a semantic embedding space that maps the objects to a semantic space, where classes are represented as points or regions, and objects are classified based on their proximity to these points or regions.
 Zero-shot learning is particularly useful in situations where it is difficult or impossible to obtain labeled training data for all possible classes.
 An example of zero-shot learning is recognizing a new species of bird based on its visual characteristics, without having any labeled examples of that bird species in the training set.

 Various Models which help Zero-shot learning: